pereiragc/pereiragc.github.io/research.md

 ---

 ## Work in progress
-Reassessing Fiscal Policy Models: the Role of Informality <br />
+Asset Pricing and Informal Labor Markets: A New Perspective <br />
 with Livio Maya. *Draft coming soon.*

+A Welfare Analysis of Informality and Income Risk<br />
+with Livio Maya. *Draft coming soon*

 ## Publications